stat545ubc-2023/collaborative-team20/(GRADED) TEAMWORK.md

 **Exercise 7: README file - @BearAlenko, @andrasszeitz** ✅
 - [x] Your repository should already be seeded with a blank README.md file.
 In this file, include a brief description of the repository + project by including at least the three required elements.
 Your README file might be about the length of a paragraph in total.

-**Exercise 8: Submitting this Milestone - @???**
+**Exercise 8: Submitting this Milestone** ✅
-- [ ] Tag a release on your GitHub repository, and adding a link to the release on canvas
+- [x] Tag a release on your GitHub repository, and adding a link to the release on canvas

 ## Timing